weaverbel/21CAsss/README.md

-This repository showcases the workshop Ginny Barbour and Natasha Simons ran at Brisbane ResBaz, Australia, on 8 February, 2017.
+This fantastic repository showcases the workshop Ginny Barbour and Natasha Simons ran at Brisbane ResBaz, Australia, on 8 February, 2017.

 Workshop length: 3 hours including a 30 minute break